 2. Travel spending doesn’t have the ROI you think it does.

 Spending on travel usually gets a free pass as far as expenses go.
-There’s viral photos that read “Travel is the only thing you can buy that makes you richer” plastered all over the internet by people that don’t know what the stock market is.
+There are viral photos that read “Travel is the only thing you can buy that makes you richer” plastered all over the internet by people that don’t know what the stock market is.
 I traveled a decent amount in my 20’s, but not as much as I thought I would.
 However, the only thing that surprises me is how little this has actually mattered.

 Now when I think of it, what I really understand is many, many people will get to backpack Europe or walk the great wall of China, but very few will start their own company.
 Invest in the right adventure for yourself, ignore what everyone else is doing.